Hotels near Sinagua Middle School Field

 Which hotels near Sinagua Middle School Field have laundry facilities?

-Which hotels near Sinagua Middle School Field have a pool?
+Which hotels near Sinagua Middle School Field have an outdoor pool?

 Which hotels near Sinagua Middle School Field have suites or extra space?